Cable 243: Background

-The cable came in the wake of the midnight raids of August 21 by the Catholic regime of Ngo Dinh Diem against Buddhist pagodas across the country in which hundreds were believed to have been killed and more than a thousand monks and nuns were arrested.
+The cable came in the wake of the midnight raids of 21 August by the Catholic regime of Ngô Đình Diệm against Buddhist pagodas across the country in which hundreds were believed to have been killed and more than a thousand monks and nuns were arrested.
 The pagodas were also extensively vandalized.
 Initially, the raids coincided with the declaration of martial law on the day before.
-A group of generals of the Army of the Republic of Vietnam had asked Diem to give them extra powers to fight the Viet Cong but secretly wanted to maneuver for a coup.
-Diem agreed, so that Nhu's Special Forces could take advantage and attack the Buddhist pagoda while disguised as regular ARVN forces.
+A group of generals of the Army of the Republic of Vietnam had asked Diệm to give them extra powers to fight the Viet Cong but secretly wanted to maneuver for a coup.
+Diệm agreed, so that Nhu's Special Forces could take advantage and attack the Buddhist pagoda while disguised as regular ARVN forces.
 The raids were instigated by Nhu's Special Forces and Secret Police.

 At first, there was confusion as to what had occurred.
 Nhu had ordered the phone lines into the US embassy and the US Information Service to be cut.
 A curfew was imposed on the streets, and it was initially believed that the regular army had orchestrated the attacks.
 The Voice of America initially broadcast Nhu's version of the events, which held that the army was responsible.
 This infuriated the ARVN generals, since many Vietnamese listened to the program as their only source of non-government, non-propaganda news.
 Through CIA officer Lucien Conein, General Trần Văn Đôn communicated to the Americans that Nhu had created the impression that the ARVN were responsible in order to increase dissent among the lower ranks and to weaken support for and discredit the generals in case they were planning a coup.